laravel/docs/eloquent-relationships.md

         //
     }

-Of course, you can combine `using` and `withPivot` in order to retrieve columns from the intermediate table.
+You can combine `using` and `withPivot` in order to retrieve columns from the intermediate table.
 For example, you may retrieve the `created_by` and `updated_by` columns from the `UserRole` pivot table by passing the column names to the `withPivot` method:

     <?php